About Me

 Beyond the classroom

 I’m also the creator of Brave Earthlings, a project for parents and educators who want to raise justice-minded kids with courage, empathy, and imagination.
-I share reflections and resources through writing, teaching, and social media — usually with my dog, Monkey, making an appearance.

 Let’s stay connected